-Rotational moulding creates rounded organic shapes for optimal airflow
+Rotomoulded plastic air ducts with organic shapes for optimal airflow

+The best example for the way our rotationally moulded air ducts improve machines and products in wind energy is the implementation of plastic air ducts in the cooling systems for wind turbines.
 For cooling systems in wind turbines, a good performance is of eminent importance.
 You can think of the cooling of the transformer, the electronics and the air treatment of the entire nacelle.
 Typical rotationally moulded applications are air ducts, fan housings and filter housings.
 These functions are often combined in one rotational moulding product.
 For an optimal and unobstructed air flow an organic design with rounded corners is necessary.
 This cannot be achieved with the traditional steel angular air ducts.
 Sharp corners and transitions cause turbulence in the air flow and the cooling performance deteriorates.
 It is therefore not surprising that the leading manufacturers of cooling systems for wind turbines have chosen to develop air ducts and housings for cooling systems together with Rotovia.

-Designed for a lifespan of at least 20 years
+Plastic air ducts - designed for a lifespan of at least 20 years

-Unprecedented design possibilities
+Unprecedented design possibilities airflow components

 The rotational moulding process is suitable for making hollow or double-walled products from approximately 10 cm3 to a volume of approximately 10,000 litres (products with a diagonal of approximately 5 metres).
 No pressure is used during the rotational moulding process, which means that very large moulds can be made at relatively low costs.
-A mould does not necessarily have to be two-part, but can consist of several parts, which means that very complex products can be designed, which are cast in one piece, whereby the available space in the nacelle of the wind turbine is optimally used.
+A mould does not necessarily have to be two-part, but can consist of several parts, which means that very complex products, such as plastic air duct, can be designed, which are cast in one piece, whereby the available space in the nacelle of the wind turbine is optimally used.
 In addition, metal threaded inserts can be placed in the mould in advance.
 They are then cast along, so that threaded fasteners are solid in the product.
 Rotovia has several processing robots so that holes and recesses can be milled.